- Last Updated: 12 April 2022

 - The majority of trading companies are limited by shares.

-- Before you get started you need to plan your share classes, consider whether to modify the Articles of Association and/or draw up a shareholders' agreement.
+- Before you get started you need to plan your share classes, and consider whether to modify the Articles of Association and/or draw up a shareholders' agreement.
 You can also make amendments following formation.

 - You must also appoint first directors and a company secretary, and decide on the location of the company's official address, the Registered Office.